AdnanPobrklic/ROT-13-Encryption-/readme.md

     Your encrypted or decrypted message will be displayed in the output field.

 ## Features:
     Simple and user-friendly interface.
     Supports encryption and decryption using ROT13 algorithm.

-## Contributing:
-If you want to contribute to this project, feel free to submit a pull request on the GitHub repository.